torakiki/pdfsam/README.md

 Requirements
 -------------------
-PDFsam Basic is written using the JavaFX.
+PDFsam Basic is written using JavaFX.
 Version 4 is released as a self-contained application and includes a jlinked OpenJDK 11 runtime while version 3 requires a Java Runtime Environment 8 with JavaFx installed in order to run.

 Documentation
 -------------------